 Achilles tendon injuries occur in about 7 per 100,000 men, women, and teens in North America, and are the most common tendon injury in the legs and feet.
 If you’ve injured your Achilles tendon or if you notice bumps on or around the tendons, the expert podiatrists at Alliance Foot & Ankle Specialists in Grapevine and Keller, Texas can help you heal.
-Weekend warriors, athletes, and other men, women, and teens in the Grapevine, Keller, and surrounding area can call Alliance Foot & Ankle Specialists today, or save time with the online booking form.
+Weekend warriors, athletes, and other men, women, and teens in the Grapevine, Keller, and surrounding area can call Alliance Foot & Ankle Specialists today.

 Your Achilles tendon is the largest tendon in your body and connects your calf to your heel.
 The top of the Achilles tendon is an extension of the two primary muscles of your calf.